Friday, 2 April 2021

-There is a lack of good scientific information about the economics of spraying pastures for weed control.
+There is often a lack of good scientific information about the economics of spraying pastures for weed control.
 Where good pasture monitoring is carried out, the poorer-performing pastures can be identified from pasture production data.
-Otherwise, most decisions are made based on previous experience or a “gut feel” of whether weeds are bad enough to cause a significant reduction in pasture production and quality.
+Otherwise, most decisions are made based on previous experience or “gut feel” of whether weeds are bad enough to cause a significant reduction in pasture production and quality.

 There are many factors that come into consideration, such as

 - The proportion of the pasture they will displace